danpetry/danpetry.github.io/README.md

 ## todos

-- continue stripping down the theme
-- get an RA icon working
+- tweak RA icon on mobile - doesn't display quite as well.
+(How to do image display that works ok on different screens?)
 - upload mixes to mixcloud and add that
 - have all posts fully open instead of having continue reading button
 - make about page look different from blogs - eg no "posted on" line
-- sort out white bit when you scoll down
 - contact details
 - make the blog pages look like on the wireframe
 - add ground symbol in top right and a cooler-looking dropdown menu
-- Deploying/pull to master: Commit /output and add blank index.html pointing to /output?
-Best way to do this?
-Last commit of branch?
 - get opinions and refine
   - use bootstrap for eg sidebar/icons, to get better auto resizing and get an RA icon